 The operating rules will be refined if necessary as the CEWH becomes more experienced in the water market.
-The government will ensure an independent review of the operating rules within three years of the first CEWH trade to ensure that they are appropriate, effective and efficient.
+It is anticipated that an independent review of the operating rules will be conducted in 2019 to ensure that they are appropriate, effective and efficient.
 The review will: